Garth tsunami

-The Garth tsunami is a likely prehistoric tsunami off the Shetland Islands that may have occurred 5,500 years ago (3,500 BCE).
-Its origin is unknown; impact events, earthquakes, and submarine landslides similar to the Storegga Slide 8,100 years ago (6,100 BCE) have been proposed as factors contributing to the event.
+The Garth tsunami is a likely prehistoric tsunami off the Shetland Islands that may have occurred 5,500 years ago (3,500 B.C.).
+Its origin is unknown; impact events, earthquakes, and submarine landslides similar to the Storegga Slide 8,100 years ago (6,100 B.C.) have been proposed as factors contributing to the event.
 Evidence suggests a run-up of more than 10 m in the Shetland Islands.
 It probably had great impact on coastal communities in the region; mass burials dating approximately to that time in the Shetland and Orkney Islands have been interpreted to host its fatalities.

 Name, chronology and size

 The tsunami is named after Garth Loch.
 It likely took place approximately 5,500 years ago and also is known as the "5,500 BP event".
 It generated a run-up of more than 10 m in the Shetland Islands.
 This tsunami is one of three thought to have hit Scotland during the Holocene although the occurrence of this or a later one are considered uncertain.